 Pinelands Adventures, an initiative of PPA, offers self-guided and guided nature experiences in the Pine Barrens.
-Our season will re-start in April 2021, so sign up now for email updates so you don’t miss out on special program offerings and guided trips!
+The 2021 season is in full swing, sign up now for email updates so you don’t miss out on special program offerings and guided trips!

 Canoe or kayak on two of the Pine Barrens’ most pristine rivers.
 Pinelands Adventures provides boats and transportation for 2, 4, 5 or 8 hour self-guided river trips and overnight trips for campers paddling to the Mullica River or Lower Forge campgrounds.
 You can even bring your own boat!

 Canoe and Kayak Rentals are available for use on Atsion Lake and Goshen Pond for those staying at the Atsion Cabins, Atsion Family Campground and Goshen Pond Campground.
 Rentals for visitors to Atsion Recreation Area are available in the spring, fall and weekdays in the summer.

 Naturalist Guided Tours